sebastienros/parlot/README.md

 ### Expression Benchmarks

 This benchmark creates an expression tree (AST) representing mathematical expressions with operator precedence and grouping.
 It exercises two expressions:

 - Small: `3 - 1 / 2 + 1`
 - Big: `1 - ( 3 + 2.5 ) * 4 - 1 / 2 + 1 - ( 3 + 2.5 ) * 4 - 1 / 2 + 1 - ( 3 + 2.5 ) * 4 - 1 / 2`

 Only Pidgin and Parlot are benchmarked here.
 These benchmarks don't evaluate the expressions but only parse them to create the same AST.

-In this benchmark Parlot Fluent is more than 10 times faster than Pidgin, and Parlot Raw gives another 2 times boost.
+In this benchmark, Parlot Fluent is more than 10 times faster than Pidgin, and Parlot Raw gives another 2 times boost.
 Allocations are also smaller with Parlot.
-When compiled the Parlot grammar shows even better results, without losing its simplicity.
+When compiled, the Parlot grammar shows even better results, without losing its simplicity.

 ```
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.22000